pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Say what you want about America--land of the free, home of the brave--; we've got some dumb-ass motherfuckers floating around this country.
 Dumb-ass motherfuckers.
 Now obviously that doesn't include this audience.
 I understand that.
 You seem intelligent and perceptive, but the rest of them?
 Holy jumping fucking shit balls.
 Dumber than a second coat of paint."
 --George Carlin

 "Google in the words auto-erotic asphyxia.
 Auto-erotic asphyxia.
-It's the practise of cutting off the oxygen to the brain at the last moment during masturbation in order to heighten the orgasm.
+It's the practice of cutting off the oxygen to the brain at the last moment during masturbation in order to heighten the orgasm.
 And when I say common, 1000 kids a year die this way.
 Okay?
 1000 of them die.
 So think how many of them are trying to pull this off, if you pardon the little pun that I throw in there.
 It's just to, just to lighten the mood. . . .
 So let's recap: Standing on a chair, rope around your neck, Peter in your hand.
 Now you have to time it just right so that just before you cum you almost die.
 And sometimes you miscalculate."
 --George Carlin

 "We do think in language, and so the quality of our thoughts and ideas can only be as good as the quality of our language."